Status of State Medicaid Expansion Decisions: Interactive Map

 |Utah||Utah voters passed a ballot measure in November 2018 that required the state to expand Medicaid coverage under the ACA to 138% of the federal poverty level (FPL) beginning April 1, 2019 and increased the state sales tax to finance the expansion.
 On February 11, 2019 Governor Herbert signed legislation that made significant changes to the version of expansion that voters approved.
 The legislation directs the Utah Department of Health to request Section 1115 waiver authority to make a number of changes to the expansion program, including to use ACA enhanced federal matching funds for a partial expansion to 100% FPL, to add a work requirement as a condition of eligibility, to cap enrollment in expansion coverage, and to incorporate a per capita cap on federal reimbursement.

 CMS approved a demonstration waiver in Utah to adults with incomes up to 100% FPL beginning on April 1, 2019 using the state’s regular Medicaid match rate, not the enhanced ACA match rate.
 The state has authority to close enrollment for this group if projected costs exceed state appropriations.
 Non-exempt individuals in this group will be subject to a work requirement, which is set to begin no sooner than January 2020.
-As explained in Utah’s Medicaid expansion implementation toolkit, the state is expected to submit another Section 1115 waiver amendment to CMS in Spring 2020 that would request additional program changes, including authority to use the ACA enhanced match rate for the partial expansion population up to 100% FPL as well as a per capita cap.
+Per the legislation, the state is planning to submit another Section 1115 waiver amendment to CMS that requested additional program changes, including authority to use the ACA enhanced match rate for the partial expansion population up to 100% FPL as well as a per capita cap.
 CMS issued a statement saying that state requests to cover only a portion of the adult expansion group and still access enhanced federal funding would not be approved.
 According to the Governor’s statement, the state intends to provide coverage to 138% FPL with the ACA enhanced match and seek waiver authority to implement a number of provisions including an enrollment cap, a per capita cap on federal reimbursement, and a work requirement.
 If this waiver is not approved the legislation calls for another waiver which removes provisions including the federal per capita cap but keeps the enrollment cap and work requirement.
 If that subsequent waiver is not approved by July 1, 2020, the state would adopt the full Medicaid expansion as set out by the ballot initiative.

 |Virginia||The Virginia General Assembly approved Medicaid expansion as part of its FY 2019-2020 budget on May 30, 2018; Governor Northam signed the budget into law on June 7, 2018.
 Expansion coverage became effective under state plan amendment (SPA) authority on January 1, 2019 after enrollment began on November 1, 2018.|